ComScore

 • Why I Love It: crowd-pleaser, high protein, beginner-friendly

-Low-key is the way to go on a chilly January evening.
+Low-key is the name of the game for a chilly January evening.
 Skip boiling the gnocchi to make it even easier; it'll brown beautifully after a few minutes in a hot, oiled skillet.
 Pass the Parm, will ya?

 • Time Commitment: 1 hour and 5 minutes